force11/force11-scwg/sc-principles/software-citation-comments.md

 GitHub issues:

- * #143: On persistence of identifier vs. persistence of software: The persistence principle outlined in (4) is a key element in making software citeable.
+ * On persistence of identifier vs. persistence of software (#143): The persistence principle outlined in (4) is a key element in making software citeable.
 Where software has become part of the record of science not only the identifier and metadata of the software should be persistent, it should also be the goal to keep a persistent copy of the source code, where applicable.
 This links with the accessibility principle (5).

  There are still many open questions about how to resolve package dependencies in the long term, therefore I would not make the persistent access to code a hard requirement but may add something more specific towards preserving the record of science.

- * #140: Granularity of the citation: one of the key issues with any citation, whether document, individual, or software is the specificity of what is being cited. in the case of publications, there is almost zero specificity most of the time.
+ * Granularity of the citation (#140): one of the key issues with any citation, whether document, individual, or software is the specificity of what is being cited. in the case of publications, there is almost zero specificity most of the time.

  it's very easy to cite an entire package even though one function was used. part of this problem is being solved in the Python world through this project (https://github.com/duecredit/duecredit).